Semiparametric Efficient Empirical Higher Order Influence Function Estimators: Introduction

-The idea behind our new estimator is exceedingly simple.
-All HOIFs estimators considered heretofore have required an estimate of the inverse of a large covariance matrix whose entries are expectations under an estimate of a density $g$.
-For $\sqrt{n}-estimable$ parameters we shall need to consider matrices with up to $n/\left( \log n\right) ^{3}$ rows where $n$ is the sample size .
-In the non-$\sqrt{n}$ case the number of rows is strictly greater than $n$ and less than $n^2$.
-Our new HOIFs estimator simply uses an empirical inverse covariance matrix, thereby avoiding estimation of $g.$ Of course this is only possible in the $\sqrt{n}$ case, as the empirical inverse covariance matrix does not exist if the number of rows exceeds $n.$ We refer to the new estimators as empirical HOIF estimators.
-Our main technical contribution is a proof that our new estimator is minimax and in fact efficient in the semiparametric sense in the $\sqrt{n}$ case.
-For the sake of concreteness will we first consider the specific example of missing data with the variable of interest missing at random.
-We then provide general results that apply to all functionals in our class.
+To our surprise, the idea behind our new estimator is exceedingly simple.
+For $\sqrt{n}$-estimable parameters, all HOIF estimators considered heretofore have required an estimate of the inverse of a large Gram matrix of dimension of order $o (n)$ whose entries are expectations under a nonparametric estimate $\hat{g}$ of the true density $g$.
+Our new HOIFs estimator simply uses the inverse of the empirical/sample Gram matrix estimator (expectations under the empirical distribution rather than $\hat{g}$), thereby avoiding estimation of $g$.
+We refer to the new estimators as empirical HOIF estimators due to the use of the sample Gram matrix.
+Our main technical contribution is a proof that the new estimator is $\sqrt{n}$-consistent and semiparametric efficient under the minimal H\"{o}lder smoothness conditions derived in \citet{robins2009semiparametric}.